Employment Reference Check Response Letter Examples

 Dear [Recipient Name],

-Thank you for contacting us regarding [Employee Name], who has authorized [Company Name] to provide an employment reference.
+Thank you for contacting us regarding [Employee Name], who has authorized [Company Name] to provide this employment reference.

-[Employee Name] worked with us as [Job Title] from [Start Date] to [End Date].
+[Employee Name] was employed as [Job Title] from [Start Date] to [End Date].
 In this role, they were responsible for [main duties / area of work], including [specific duty 1] and [specific duty 2].

 This reference is provided in good faith and in accordance with our company policy.
-Please contact [HR Contact Name] if you require verification of the employment details included in this letter.
+Please contact [HR Contact Name] if you need to verify the employment details included in this letter.

 Sincerely,